 Background Information

-The management of invasive plant species is a major concern for natural resource managers worldwide, as invasive plant species have been found to alter historic fire regimes and water/nutrient cycling, as well as outcompete native plant species (West et al. 2015).
-The winter annual grass, downy brome or cheatgrass (Bromus tectorum) has become an extremely prevalent invasive species in the Western US, where its ability to germinate prior to the onset of winter temperature extremes provides it with a seasonal advantage relative to many native plant species (Bromberg et al. 2011, Wainwright et al. 2012, West et al. 2015).
+The management of invasive plant species is a major concern for natural resource managers worldwide as invasive plant species can alter historic fire regimes and water/nutrient cycling, as well as outcompete native plant species (West et al. 2015).
+The winter annual grass downy brome, or cheatgrass (Bromus tectorum), has become an extremely prevalent invasive species in the Western U.S., where its ability to germinate prior to the onset of winter temperature extremes provides it with a seasonal advantage relative to many native plant species (Bromberg et al. 2011, Wainwright et al. 2012, West et al. 2015).

-Previous work has suggested that in North America, cheatgrass is among the most ecologically disruptive invasive plant species (Campagnoni & Adler 2014), and it has been identified as one of the most serious threats to sagebrush steppe ecosystems in the Intermountain West (Mack 1981, Knapp 1996).
+Previous work has suggested that in North America, cheatgrass is among the most ecologically disruptive invasive plant species (Campagnoni & Adler 2014) and it has been identified as one of the most serious threats to sagebrush steppe ecosystems in the Intermountain West (Mack 1981, Knapp 1996).
 Cheatgrass invasion and establishment has historically been more prevalent in lower elevation/more arid environments where it has noticeably decreased the fire return interval and fundamentally changed species composition by out competing native plant species.
 However in considering future global climate change scenarios, Bromus tectorum encroachment into higher altitudes and latitudes has increasingly become a concern (Bromberg et al. 2011, Compagnoni & Adler 2014).

 Within the study of Invasion Ecology, it is generally accepted that disturbance events increase the potential for the encroachment and establishment of invasive plant populations (Banks & Baker 2011, Bromberg et al. 2011, West et al. 2015, but see Sher et al. 2008).
 Of particular focus in the semiarid, Intermountain West region, is the increased likelihood of post-fire invasive species establishment, and the resultant shifts in plant community composition.
-The establishment of cheatgrass populations after wildland fires (i.e., human caused and/or resulting from natural processes) is an increasing area of research and poses important challenges for the management of natural resources (West et al. In Review).
+The establishment of cheatgrass populations after wildland fires—human caused and/or resulting from natural processes—is an increasing area of research and poses important challenges for the management of natural resources (West et al. In Review).

 Project Objectives

-We created a Species Distribution Model (SDM) for the 2012 Arapaho wildfire site in the Medicine Bow National Forest (MBNF) in southeastern Wyoming using Landsat 8 OLI and TIRS imagery for the 2015 growing season (i.e., May - September).
+We created a Species Distribution Model (SDM) for the 2012 Arapaho wildfire site in the Medicine Bow National Forest (MBNF) in Southeastern Wyoming using Landsat 8 OLI and TIRS imagery for the 2015 growing season (i.e., May - September).
 Our goal was to test the abilities of five distinct modeling approaches in their ability to predict cheatgrass cover three years after a fire event.
 Furthermore, we made use of MODIS data pertaining to phenological stages of vegetation within the area in order to provide the Forest Service with the necessary information for locating cheatgrass populations and timing the application of aerial herbicides.

 Study Area and Period

-The study area consists of the extent of the 2012 Arapaho wildfire (42.201° N latitude, -105.49° W longitude) (Figure 1) in the Medicine Bow National Forest of southeastern Wyoming (WRS2 Path 34, Row 31).
+The study area consists of the extent of the 2012 Arapaho wildfire (42.201° N latitude, -105.49° W longitude) (Figure 1) in the MBNF of Southeastern Wyoming (WRS2 Path 34, Row 31).
 Data acquired for the project consisted of Landsat 8 images with less than 10% cloud cover over the study area from May – September 2015.

 Figure 1: Study Site - Arapaho Fire extent, Medicine Bow National Forest, WY.
 [LEGEND to be inserted in Final Draft]